-We focused on the 4500 cm-1 (2.2 μ m) and 7000 cm-1 (1.4 μ m) absorption regions because they are indicative of metal-OH vibrations and very discriminant for the identification of kaolins (i.e., kaolinite possesses an easily recognizable spectral signature thanks to these absorption bands).
-As these two absorptions regions are composed of numerous overlapping components that are hardly distinguishable, we investigated their different spectral contributions through second and third derivative analyses (Coyne et al., 1990; Scheinost et al., 1998; Baron and Petit, 2016; Belkić and Belkić, 2018; Mathian et al., 2018).
-The two 4500 and 7000 cm-1 absorption regions were isolated from the initial spectra by truncation using two anchor points: at 4400 and 4890 cm-1 (2.045 and 2.273 μ m) and at 6860 and 7450 cm-1 (1.342 and 1.458 μ m), respectively.
+We focused on the 4500 cm-1 (2.2 μm) and 7000 cm-1 (1.4 μm) absorption regions because they are indicative of metal-OH vibrations and very discriminant for the identification of kaolins (i.e., kaolinite possesses an easily recognizable spectral signature thanks to these absorption bands).
+As these two absorptions regions are composed of numerous overlapping components that are hardly distinguishable, we investigated their different spectral contributions through second and third derivative analyses (Coyne et al. 1990; Scheinost et al. 1998; Baron and Petit 2016; Belkić and Belkić 2018; Mathian et al. 2018).
+The two 4500 and 7000 cm-1 absorption regions were isolated from the initial spectra by truncation using two anchor points: at 4400 and 4890 cm-1 (2.045 and 2.273 μm) and at 6860 and 7450 cm-1 (1.342 and 1.458 μm), respectively.
 These points were also used to define the local baseline.
-All the following processing steps were done using the OriginProTM software.
+All the following processing steps were done using the OriginPro software.
 The two absorption bands were interpolated using the exact cubic spline method.
-This method was used to numerically add points between observation points in order to gain precision when searching for position and shape of the spectral absorption bands without changing the initial real spectral resolution.
+This method was used to numerically add points between observation points to gain precision when searching for position and shape of the spectral absorption bands without changing the initial real spectral resolution.
 As a consequence, the spectrum around 4500 cm-1 increased from 256 to 5120 points and for the one around 7000 cm-1 from 308 to 6140 points; thus, it leads to one data point every 0.1 cm-1.
-In order to minimize particle size and light scattering effects on the spectra, we decided to develop spectral criteria from second and third derivative analyses, that have also the advantage of being independent from the spectral continuum (e.g., Aucott et al., 1988; Gombás et al., 2003).
-Second and third derivative analyses were carried out on interpolated spectra using the Savitzky-Golay filter (Savitzky and Golay, 1964; Steinier et al., 1972) with a set of 260 points and a polynomial order of 3.
-In the second derivative spectra, the main spectral contributions (abbreviated SC) are highlighted by upwards peaks (or local maxima) (Figure 4).
-The position and intensity values of these peaks were then extracted and compared to the LI and HI XRD indices related to the crystalline order of kaolinite (see "X-Ray Diffraction" section).
-In the third derivative spectra, the position difference between adjacent maxima and minima is related to the inflection points of the second derivative peaks and was used to account for the width of the SC (Figure 4).
-Because peaks sharpen with increasing order of derivatives, this value is smaller than the Full Width at Half Maximum (FWHM) of the original peak (Belkić and Belkić, 2018).
-Although this value does not correspond to the original FWHM, it can be used to provide a rapid access to an indication of the SC bandwidth and its variation from a sample to another.
-We propose to call it Sharpened Peak Width (SPW).
-Ranges of spectral contributions centers, intensity values of the second derivative maxima and SPW are presented in Table 2.
-Another version of this Table 2 with nanometers values and 2nd derivative intensity variation in decimal format is available as Supplementary Material SM03 and detailed for each sample in Supplementary Materials (SM04, SM05, SM06).
+To minimize particle size and light scattering effects on the spectra, we decided to develop spectral criteria from second and third derivative analyses that also have the advantage of being independent from the spectral continuum (e.g., Aucott et al. 1988; Gombás et al. 2003).
+Second and third derivative analyses were carried out on interpolated spectra using the Savitzky-Golay filter (Savitzky and Golay 1964; Steinier et al. 1972) with a set of 260 points and a polynomial order of three.
+In the second derivative spectra, the main spectral contributions (abbreviated SC) are highlighted by upward peaks (or local maxima) (Fig. 4).
+The position and intensity values of these peaks were then extracted and compared to the LI and HI XRD indices related to the crystalline order of kaolinite (see "X-ray diffraction" section).
+In the third derivative spectra, the position difference between adjacent maxima and minima is related to the inflection points of the second derivative peaks and was used to account for the width of the SC (Fig. 4).
+Because peaks sharpen with increasing order of derivatives, this value is smaller than the full-width at half maximum (FWHM) of the original peak (Belkić and Belkić 2018).
+Although this value does not correspond to the original FWHM, it can be used to provide rapid access to an indication of the SC bandwidth and its variation from a sample to another.
+We propose to call it sharpened peak width (SPW).
+Ranges of spectral contributions centers, intensity values of the second derivative maxima, and